 1. Consider the context of the variable, including what it represents and any relevant information or assumptions that inform your beliefs.

+2. Choose the most appropriate distribution type based on: The natural bounds of the variable (can it be negative? is it bounded between 0 and 1?).
+The expected shape of uncertainty (symmetric vs. skewed?).
+The nature of the quantity being estimated.

-2. Estimate the following quantities: - Best guess: your estimate of the most likely value of the population-level parameter (e.g., mean or proportion) - Standard deviation or variance: a numerical expression of your uncertainty about the true value — not the variability across individual observations
+3. Estimate the following quantities: Best guess (mean): your estimate of the most likely value of the population-level parameter.
+Standard deviation: a numerical expression of your uncertainty about the true value, not the variability across individual observations.

-3. Begin your analysis by showing your thought process inside <parameter_estimation_process> tags.
+4. Begin your analysis by showing your thought process inside <parameter_estimation_process> tags.
 Include the following elements:

-- Clearly state the type of parameter being estimated (e.g., population mean, true proportion). - List any known facts, data points, or previous estimates about the variable. - Consider possible data sources, analogous populations, or related studies that inform your belief. - Identify key factors that might influence the value of the parameter. - Note any limitations, uncertainties, or assumptions in your reasoning. - Reflect on how the parameter might differ across subgroups or change over time. - Provide your best guess (mean) and your estimate of the standard deviation (or variance). - Justify your choices with reference to the context, data, and assumptions. - Emphasize that your uncertainty pertains to the population parameter, not individual variation. - Reflect on what the magnitude of your standard deviation or variance implies about your confidence. - Consider plausible edge cases or outliers that helped you calibrate your uncertainty.
+Clearly state the type of parameter being estimated (e.g., population mean, true proportion).
+Explain why you chose a particular distribution type.
+List any known facts, data points, or previous estimates about the variable.
+Consider possible data sources, analogous populations, or related studies that inform your belief.
+Identify key factors that might influence the value of the parameter.
+Note any limitations, uncertainties, or assumptions in your reasoning.
+Reflect on how the parameter might differ across subgroups or change over time.
+Provide your best guess (mean) and your estimate of the standard deviation.
+Justify your choices with reference to the context, data, and assumptions.
+Emphasize that your uncertainty pertains to the population parameter, not individual variation.
+Reflect on what the magnitude of your standard deviation implies about your confidence.
+Consider plausible edge cases or outliers that helped you calibrate your uncertainty.

-4. After your analysis, provide your final answer in the following format:
+5. After your analysis, provide your final answer in the following format: